Buffy the Vampire Slayer: Episodes

+Plot summary

 Season one exemplifies the "high school is hell" concept.
 Buffy Summers has just moved to Sunnydale after burning down her old school's gym and hopes to escape her Slayer duties.
 Her plans are complicated by Rupert Giles, her new Watcher, who reminds her of the inescapable presence of evil.
 Sunnydale High is built atop a Hellmouth, a portal to demon dimensions that attracts supernatural phenomena to the area.
 A mysterious man, Angel, warns Buffy of upcoming danger.
 She eventually discovers that he is a vampire cursed with a soul, which prevents him from feeding off living humans.
 Buffy befriends two schoolmates, Xander Harris and Willow Rosenberg, who help her fight evil throughout the series.
-Buffy, her Watcher and friends later start to collectively call themselves the “Scooby Gang”.
+Buffy, her Watcher and friends later start to collectively call themselves the "Scooby Gang".
 Their first major threat is the Master, an ancient and especially threatening vampire, who was trapped in the hellmouth underground.
 When he escapes, Buffy defeats him and saves Sunnydale.

 The emotional stakes are raised in season two.
 Vampire couple Spike and Drusilla come to town.
 A new slayer, Kendra, who is activated as a result of Buffy's brief death in season one, also arrives in Sunnydale.
 Popular schoolmate, Cordelia Chase, who resented Buffy and her friends, joins the Scooby Gang and becomes involved with Xander.
 Willow learns witchcraft and becomes involved with schoolmate Daniel "Oz" Osbourne, who is a werewolf.
 The romantic relationship between Buffy and the vampire Angel develops.
-But after they have sex, Angel experiences a moment of true happiness, breaking the gypsy curse that gave him his soul, thus reverting him to a sadistic killer.
+But after they have sex, Angel experiences a moment of true happiness, breaking the curse that gave him his soul, thus reverting him to a sadistic killer.
 The evil vampire, famously known as Angelus, joins the other vampires Spike and Drusilla, and he torments Buffy and her friends.
-He murders multiple innocents and Giles's new girlfriend Jenny Calendar, a gypsy who was sent to maintain Angel's curse.
+He murders multiple innocents and Giles's new girlfriend Jenny Calendar, a Romani woman who was sent to maintain Angel's curse.
 Kendra is murdered by Drusilla.
-To avert an apocalypse, Buffy is forced to banish Angel to a demon dimension just moments after Willow has restored his soul.
+To avert an apocalypse, Buffy is forced to banish Angel to a hell dimension just moments after Willow has restored his soul.
 The ordeal leaves Buffy emotionally shattered, and she leaves Sunnydale.